hcain/edgars-candy/README.md

 # Edgar's Candy

 ## Introduction
 This is a coding challenge submission for [Readlee](https://www.readlee.com/).
+It is a student reading goals tracker built with React, Node, Express, SASS, and Webpack.
+The student can click the goals and receive the 'candy' rewards as they achieve them.

 ### Future Improvements
 In a real-world setting, I would use redux to maintain the state of the user.
 As more properties of the user would need to be updated, it would become unweildy to manage the state only through react hooks.